KennyDblD/KennyDblD.Github.io/index.md

 AS Function • GROUP BY Function • MAX Function • ORDER BY Function • COUNT Function • AVG Function • AND/OR Functions • WHERE Function
 <br /><br />

-💡What types of Programs are funded? <br>
+💲What types of Programs are funded? <br>
-💡What State Department borrowed the money? <br>
+💲What State Department borrowed the money? <br>
-💡What State Department borrowed the money?.
+💲What the Credit Status of the Loan is.